Heard of virtual job fairs? They can be a great way for job seekers to generate job prospects, and for employers to identify potential candidates.

 A job fair is a recruiting event for employers to meet with potential candidates, and for job seekers to meet with employers’ representatives to learn about current and future job opportunities, and get a sense of different organizations as a potential workplace.
 While job fairs vary in size and scope, they are a great opportunity to connect with multiple employers at one time.

 A virtual job fair provides these same opportunities online rather than in person.
-Online – or virtual – job fairs have existed for a number of years, but during the pandemic, they have risen to a more important means for job seekers and employers to connect.
+Online – or virtual – job fairs have existed for a number of years, but with social distancing, they have risen to a more important means for job seekers and employers to connect.

 What can you expect to happen at a virtual job fair?